HajimeKawahara/exojax/README.md

 - NumPyro

-exojax supports NumPyro >0.6.0, which enables the forward differentiation.
+exojax supports NumPyro >0.5.0, which enables [the forward differentiation of HMC-NUTS](http://num.pyro.ai/en/latest/mcmc.html#numpyro.infer.hmc.NUTS).
 Please check the required JAX version by NumPyro.
 In May 2021, it seems the recent version of [NumPyro](https://github.com/pyro-ppl/numpyro) requires jaxlib>=0.1.62 (see [setup.py](https://github.com/pyro-ppl/numpyro/blob/master/setup.py) of NumPyro for instance).

 - JAX